2 AI for Everyone: An Introductory Overview

 • Conclusion: Combining LLMs with KR&R to generate complex findings and insights.

-In conclusion, regardless of model type, high-quality data is essential for accurate AI predictions and insights.
+It’s important to note that, regardless of model type, high-quality data is essential for accurate AI predictions and insights.
 In the next sessions, we’ll explore practical tips for working with well-prepared, high-quality data.

 Do You Have Any Questions?